sszobaer/RAG-Model-Simulation/README.md

 # Retrieval-Augmented Generation (RAG) System

+**Author:** S S Zobaer Ahmed

+## Index
+1. Overview
+2. Requirements
+3. Setup
+    - Load the Corpus
+    - Create a FAISS Index for Retrieval
+    - Perform Retrieval
+    - Generate an Answer Using a Language Model
+4. Example Output
+5. How It Works
+6. Use Cases
+7. Contributing
+8. License

+## Overview

 This project demonstrates how to build a **Retrieval-Augmented Generation (RAG)** system using `transformers`, `datasets`, and `faiss` libraries.
 The system performs document retrieval and generates answers using a language model, allowing the combination of retrieval and generation to improve answer accuracy.

-## Overview

-In this system:
-1. A **corpus of documents** is embedded using a transformer model.
-2. A **FAISS index** is created to enable fast retrieval of relevant documents based on a query.
-3. A **language model** is used to generate answers using the retrieved documents as context.

-This system can be used for any scenario where the combination of document retrieval and text generation can help answer questions or summarize information effectively.

 ## Requirements